-Duties, responsibilities and activities may change at any time with
+Duties, responsibilities, and activities may change at any time

-application, to include a cover letter, resume, and the names and
+application, including a cover letter, resume, and the names and

-contact information of three (3) references by visiting
+contact information of three (3) references as a single pdf or Word

 .
-The application deadline is February 8, 2022.
-Failure to provide
+The application deadline is June 1, 2022.
+Failure to provide the

-the required documents may result in lack of consideration.
+required documents may result in a lack of consideration.